cspr-rad/kairos-spec/src/spec.typ

 === Post-PoC: Query all transfers given filters

 - [tag:FRA02] The user should be able to see all the past transactions involving its validium account

-Filters could be that one party is involved (i.e. "give me all data related to this institution") or time-bounded.
+- [tag:FRA03] Transactions should be filterable by time
+- [tag:FRA04] Transactions should be filterable by sender
+- [tag:FRA05] Transactions should be filterable by recipient
+- [tag:FRA06] Transactions should be filterable by amount
+- [tag:FRA07] Transactions should be filterable by any combination of the previously mentioned criterias

 == Non-functional requirements

-These are qualitative requirements, such as "it should be fast".
-Can be fulfilled with e.g. benchmarks.
+These are qualitative requirements, such as "it should be fast" and could e.g. be benchmarked.

-- [tag:NRB01] The application should not leak any private or sensitive informations like private keys
+- [tag:NRB00] The application should not leak any private nor sensitive informations like private keys
 - [tag:NRB01] The backend API needs to be designed in a way such that it's easy to swap out a web-UI implementation
+- [tag:NRB02] The web-UI should load fast
+- [tag:NRB03] The web-UI should respond on user interactions fast
+- [tag:NRB04] The web-UI should be designed in a user friendly way
+- [tag:NRB05] The web-UI should achieve a very high score running Google lighthouse against it

 = UI/UX <uiux>